Image 1 of 7

 Sold Out

-There is a specialist bee that feeds on violets, many butterflies and moths that use them as host plants and other insect specialists as well.
+There is a specialist bee that feeds on violets, many butterflies and moths that use them as host plants and other insect specialists that feed on them in some way or another.

 Canada Violet (Viola canadensis)